Written by: Matt Newkirk

 The Gili Islands are located off the northwest corner of Lombok, but I m including them because the majority of the visitors to the islands get there via fast boat from Sanur or Padang Bai, Bali.
 There are three Islands that make up the Gilis, Gili Trawangan, Gili Meno, and Gili Air.
 Gili Trawangan is the largest and most popular among travelers and has quite the reputation as a party island.
 DJs and dreadlocks dominate the beaches at night while 20-somethings dance the night away to the rhythms of electronic music.
 Gili Meno is the middle island and is very quiet in comparison.
 Gili Meno is a great spot to chill out and enjoy a romantic stroll along the white sand beaches at sundown.
 Gili Air seems to be a balance of the party scene of Trawangan and the quiet vibe of Meno.
 All three islands are great destinations for snorkelers, and scuba divers.

 Some people refer to the Gili Islands as “The Turtle Capital of the World”, because of the abundance of hawksbill and olive ridley turtles.
 Reef sharks, lionfish, moray eels, batfishand even the occasional whale shark can be seen around the Gili Islands.
-Take care when snorkeling, as the currents can be unpredictable and swift.
+Take care when snorkeling, as the currents can be unpredictable.

 From Bali you can catch a speedboat from Padang Bai or Sanur.
 The trip takes 1.5 – 2 hours.
 Most operators will arrange transfer from your hotel for a small additional fee.
 You can book tickets online, or at the harbor.
 Boats typically run late, so be sure to allow extra time as a buffer.

 Bargibant's pygmy seahorses live exclusively in sea fans